Kong/unirest-win8/README.md

 HttpRequest request = Unirest.delete(String url);
 ```

-### Response Reference
+# Response

-Upon recieving a response Unirest returns the result in the form of an Object, this object should always have the same keys for each language regarding to the response details.
+Upon recieving a response Unirest returns the result in the form of an `Object`, this object should always have the same keys for each language regarding to the response details.

 - `.Code` - HTTP Response Status Code (Example 200)
 - `.Headers` - HTTP Response Headers